 Check out this beautiful Luxman M-4000 power amplifier I serviced recently.
-Let’s take a look at this classic vintage amplifier.
+Let’s take a look at this classic vintage beast.

 The Luxman M-4000 power amplifier is a fairly compact, dense, 180 Watt per channel bipolar design.
 It’s the predecessor to the M-4000A, which looks very similar, but is substantially different design-wise, and even rarer.
 I completely restored an M-4000A for a customer a couple of years ago.

 The M-4000 and others in this series share a lovely wooden case, out of which slides the immensely heavy for its size amplifier unit.
 This is a true dual mono design, with two big transformers and separate filter capacitors and diode bridges for each channel.

 Power output: 180 watts per channel into 8Ω (stereo)